Life, Liberty, and the Pursuit of Health Care

 In the Declaration of Independence, the founders of the United States created a nation based on the “self-evident truths” of “Life ,Liberty, and the pursuit of Happiness” as well as to promote “Safety and Happiness” .

-I wonder if they envisioned that would eventually include so much effort and money providing and regulating health care, most of which was not even imagined at that time?
+I wonder if they envisioned that government would eventually spend so much timet and money providing and regulating health care, most of which was not imagined at that time?

 Dr. Aletha